ParallelMaths/parallel/pages/8-25-computer-music.md

 ## 5. An odd house

 ::: problem id=5_1 marks=2
 __5.1.__ A house has four walls.
-All the walls face south.
+The exteriors of those walls all face south.
 Where is the house?
 The answer consists of a 5-letter word and a 4-letter word.

 <input type="text" solution="North Pole" placeholder="????? ????"/>

 ---

 If you remember last week’s Parallelogram... the North Pole is an odd place, and geometry on a sphere does not obey the same laws as geometry on a flat piece of paper.
 A house on the North Pole would have all of its walls facing south.
 :::